rockem/astro-photography-portfolio/README.md

 ### Installation

-1. Choose "Use this template option"
+1. click "Use this template" on GitHub
 2. Clone your newly created template
 3. Install dependencies:

 ```bash